Contact: Sammy McDavid

 Nearly 2,900 Mississippi State students are candidates for 2017 spring semester degrees.

-Friday evening’s graduates have been students in MSU’s College of Agriculture and Life Sciences and its School of Human Resources, and the Bagley College of Engineering, along with the colleges of Education, Forest Resources and Veterinary Medicine.
+Friday evening’s graduates have been students in MSU’s College of Agriculture and Life Sciences and its School of Human Sciences, and the Bagley College of Engineering, along with the colleges of Education, Forest Resources and Veterinary Medicine.

 Saturday morning’s degrees will be awarded by the colleges of Architecture, Art and Design; Arts and Sciences; and the College of Business and its Adkerson School of Accountancy.